 Monday, January 1, 2024

-MADEIRA ISLANDS - ISLANDS, VILLAGES, CITIES AND INTERESTING PLACES
+MADEIRA & PORTO SANTO ISLANDS - VILLAGES, CITIES AND INTERESTING PLACES

 Madeira Archipelago

-The Madeira archipelago is a group of islands in Portugal, located in the Atlantic Ocean.
-It comprises a total of three islands and two islets, of which the two main and two secondary islands are the only permanently inhabited islands of Madeira and Porto Santo, Selvagem Grande and Selvagem Pequena.
+The Madeira archipelago is a group of islands in Portugal in the Atlantic Ocean.
+It comprises three islands and two islets, of which the two main and two secondary islands are the only permanently inhabited islands of Madeira and Porto Santo, Selvagem Grande, and Selvagem Pequena.
 Politically and administratively, the archipelago currently constitutes the Autonomous Region of Madeira.

 Location

 The Madeira archipelago is located in the Atlantic Ocean between 30° and 33° north latitude, 978km southwest of Lisbon and about 700 kilometers from the African coast, almost at the same latitude as Casablanca, relatively close to the Strait of Gibraltar.
-[2][3] Despite being normally considered a European territory, geographically the archipelago is already located on the continental shelf of Africa.
+Despite being normally considered a European territory, the archipelago is geographically located on Africa's continental shelf.
 Its closest maritime neighbor is the Spanish archipelago of the Canary Islands.

 Of volcanic origin, it is formed by: